Jaskiran-Kaur-96/Sales-Analysis-Dashboard/README.md

 ### 2. Short Description / Purpose

-The Superstore Sales & Profit Analysis Dashboard is a visually engaging Power BI report designed to provide a complete overview of sales and profit performance across products, customers, categories, and regions.
+The Sales Analysis Dashboard is a visually engaging Power BI report designed to provide a complete overview of sales and profit performance across products, customers, categories, and regions.
 The dashboard helps business analysts, managers, and decision-makers identify growth opportunities, track business performance, and understand profitability trends.

 ---